-LEXI MICHAUD, Holistic TRAUMA Therapist in CA
+LEXI MICHAUD, FAMILY TRAUMA Therapist in PASADENA, CA

 “You learned how to survive early.
 You read rooms before you spoke.
 You became self-sufficient and hyper-aware.
 You became the “strong one.”